mlcommons/training/moe_pretraining/nemo/README.md

 #### Container setup

-All of the following codes are assumed to be run within a container.
-A [Dockerfile](./Dockerfile) is available for building containers on top of `nvcr.io/nvidia/pytorch:25.12-py3`.
+A [Dockerfile](./Dockerfile) is available for building the container on top of `nvcr.io/nvidia/pytorch:25.12-py3`.

 To build the container: